mantidproject/mantid/docs/source/release/v6.3.0/muon.rst

 Improvements
 ############
 - Changes have been made to improve the speed of Muon Analysis and Frequency Domain Analysis.
-- The :ref:`Results Tab <muon_results_tab-ref>` will now dispay a warning (red text and a tooltip) if the results table already exists.
+- The :ref:`Results Tab <muon_results_tab-ref>` will now display a warning (red text and a tooltip) if the results table already exists.
 - The results table now produces errors for log values (when they are available).
 - The plots no longer use scientific notation for the axis values.
 - On resizing the GUI, priority is given to plotting.